zigavehovec/Emoji/README.md

 ### Custom EditText

-If you want to add the emoji support to your existing `EditText`, you only have to `implement` `EmojiEditTextInterface`.
-An example can be seen on the default `EditText`
+If you want to add the emoji support to your existing `EditText`, you only have to call `EmojiManager.getInstance().replaceWithImages` inside `onTextChanged`.
-implementation: `EmojiEditText`.
+An example can be seen on the default `EditText` implementation: `EmojiEditText`.

-Keep in mind that this custom class must be a subclass of `android.view.View`.

 ---